DnD 5e - The Artificer Handbook

 This is not a comprehensive guide to every available spell, as that would be an exercise in madness.
 The following is a brief compilation of the most notable spells available to the class.
 Spells available via Magic Initiate are also excluded; for suggestions for Magic Initiate, see the "Feats" section, above.

 - MendingPHB: You need this cantrip by 3rd level.
-Both artificer subclasses get a lot out of mending.
+With the exception of the Archivist, artificers get too much out of mending to live without it.

 - Arcane WeaponNew!: This is frustratingly similar to elemental weapon.
-Arcane Weapon grants +1 to attacks, 1d4 damage, and makes the attack magical.
+Elemental Weapon grants +1 to attacks, 1d4 damage, and makes the attack magical.
 Arcane Weapon drops the +1 to attacks in favor of very slightly more damage, and the two spells scale very differently with higher-level spell slots, but at their normal level the spells are weirdly similar.
+For a 1st-level spell, Arcane Weapon is surprisingly good.
+Even at high levels, if you're not using Concentration for anything else the 1d6 extra damage can be a ton of damage for such a low-level spell slot.
+Arcane Weapon also notably affects magic weapons (unlike Magic Weapon and Elemental Weapon), which is great for class with such easy access to permanent magic weapons.
+However, Arcane Weapon makes the weapon magic if it wasn't already, so you can't apply other buffs like Magic Weapon after applying Arcane Weapon.